Freddy AI for CX

 Survey responses are recorded directly into a database, without any human intermediaries.
 Therefore, they are far more accurate than responses written down, and then plugged into a system.
 The removal of the inevitable margin of error due to human intervention generates more reliable and consistent data.

-Accuracy is difficult to maintain for anyone conducting a repetitive task, and as time progresses, errors tend to creep in.
+Something to consider: Accuracy is difficult to maintain for anyone conducting a repetitive task, and as time progresses, errors tend to creep in.
 Online surveys preclude that situation altogether.

 Resources are always a consideration and, if you’ve considered using a paper-based survey or perhaps hiring a market research company, user insights are not easily or economically come by.
 Hosting a poll on your own online assets, like your website or mobile app, enables you to get the information you need, on a budget.